aturner1995/password-generator/README.md

 ## Description

-A password generator that features dynmically updated HTML and CSS powered by Javascript.
+A password generator that features dynamically updated HTML and CSS powered by Javascript.
 Select a character count between 8-128 characters and your choice of lowercase, uppercase, numbers and special characters.

 This repo contains the HTML, CSS, and Javascript to create this website.